mhaseebtariq/data-scientist-demystified/README.md

 #### Short(est) answer: A data scientist does "models"
 Of course, to answer this centuries old (the title was coined in 2008) question, we need more explanation.
-Let's try to first outline the core responsibilities, and then we will try to elaborate on each.
+First, let's outline the core responsibilities:
 1. Designing models which could help in making better or faster decisions
     * Models built on or backed by <b>data</b>
 2. Automating the parameters estimation for the models